R1 gauge – Remote crackmeter

 3 wireless sensors in 1

-Monitors crack spacing, temperature and ambient humidity
+Monitors crack displacement, temperature, and ambient humidity

 Ready to use

-Battery life of up to 7 years
+Battery life up to 8 years

-Remote parameter setting
+Remote parameter control

-Customisable graphs
+Customizable graphs

-Data extraction
+Data export

 Download raw data in Excel or CSV format

-Alert threshold management
+Alert management

 Complete screws and bolts supplied